John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_help.md

    1. Replace TestCategory.cs
    2. All TestCategory.cs files should pass
 4. Copy over all new tests to your project
-   1. Temporarily change home budget constructor (see code below).
+   1. Temporarily change home calendar constructor (see code below).
    2. Note that this is a TEMPORARY fix
 5. Modify categories to use the database
    1. Remove all references to the `List<category>` property.